matthewbush55/README-generator/README.md

 ## Installation

 To generate the README.md file, first run `npm install` to install package dependencies.
-Then, run `npm index.js` to invoke the main application.
+Then, run `node index.js` to invoke the main application.

 ## Usage